Fexcraft/States/README.md

 Players can create a "Municipality" - technically regard it as a "town" which expands.
 Municipalities consists of Districts, Chunks are claimed into Districts.
-This allows to manage a Municipality's terrain better, and even sell huge oieces of
+This allows to manage a Municipality's terrain better, and even sell huge pieces of
 land by simply selling the District.

 Here an example of how a populated/claimed area could look like: